Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-5.md

 ## $\star$ 5.5 Applications: Stream Cipher & Symmetric Ratchet

-The PRG-feedback construction can be generalized in a natural way, by continuing to feed part of G’s output into G again.
-The proof works in the same way as for the previous construction — the security of G is applied one at a time to each application of G.
+The PRG-feedback construction can be generalized in a natural way, by continuing to feed part of $G’s$ output into $G$ again.
+The proof works in the same way as for the previous construction — the security of $G$ is applied one at a time to each application of $G$.

 **Claim 5.7**
-If G is a secure length-doubling PRG, then for any $n$ (polynomial function of $\lambda$) the following construction $H_n$ is a secure PRG with stretch $n\lambda$:
+*If G is a secure length-doubling PRG, then for any $n$ (polynomial function of $\lambda$) the following construction $H_n$ is a secure PRG with stretch $n\lambda$:*

  $$
 \textcolor{red}{\text{Image screenshot here}}
 $$

-The fact that this chain of PRGs can be extended indefinitely gives another useful
+The fact that this chain of PRGs can be extended indefinitely gives another useful functionality:
-functionality:

 **Definition 5.8 (Stream cipher)**
-A **stream cipher** is an algorithm G that takes a seed s and length ` as input, and outputs a string.
-It should satisfy the following requirements:
+*A **stream cipher** is an algorithm $G$ that takes a seed s and length $\ell$ as input, and outputs a string.
+It should satisfy the following requirements:*

- 1. $G(s,\ell)$ is a string of length $\ell$.
+ 1. *$G(s,\ell)$ is a string of length $\ell$.*
- 2. If $i < j$, then $G(s,i)$ is a prefix of $G(s,j)$.
+ 2. *If $i < j$, then $G(s,i)$ is a prefix of $G(s,j)$.*
- 3. For each $n$, the function $G(\cdot,n)$ is a secure PRG.
+ 3. *For each $n$, the function $G(\cdot,n)$ is a secure PRG.*

-Because of the 2nd rule, you might want to think about a single innitely long string that is the *limit* of $G(s,n)$ as $n$ goes to infinity.
+Because of the 2nd rule, you might want to think about a single infinitely long string that is the *limit* of $G(s,n)$ as $n$ goes to infinity.
 The finite-length strings $G(s,n)$ are all the prefixes of this infinitely long string.

-The PRG-feedback construction can be used to construct a secure stream cipher in the natural way: given seed $s$ and length $\ell$, keep iterating the PRG-feedback main loop until
-$\ell$ bits have been generated.
+The PRG-feedback construction can be used to construct a secure stream cipher in the natural way: given seed $s$ and length $\ell$, keep iterating the PRG-feedback main loop until $\ell$ bits have been generated.

  $$
 \textcolor{red}{\text{Image screenshot here}}
 $$

 ### Symmetric Ratchet
-Suppose Alice & Bob share a symmetric key k and are using a secure messaging app to exchange messages over a long period of time.
+Suppose Alice & Bob share a symmetric key $k$ and are using a secure messaging app to exchange messages over a long period of time.
 Later in the course we will see techniques that Alice & Bob could use to securely encrypt many messages using a single key.
 However, suppose Bob’s device is compromised and an attacker learns $k$.
 Then the attacker can decrypt all past, present, and future ciphertexts that it saw!

 Alice & Bob can protect against such a key compromise by using the PRG-feedback stream cipher to constantly “update” their shared key.
 Suppose they do the following, starting with their shared key $k$:

  - They use $k$ to seed a chain of length-doubling PRGs, and both obtain the same stream of pseudorandom keys $t1, t2,\ldots$
  - They use $t_i$ as a key to send/receive the ith message.
 The details of the encryption are not relevant to this example.
  - After making a call to the PRG, they erase the PRG input from memory, and only remember the PRG’s output.
 After using $t_i$ to send/receive a message, they also erase it from memory.

 This way of using and forgetting a sequence of keys is called a **symmetric ratchet**.